 The majority of Social Security Disability applicants are denied benefits upon their initial applications.
 Rejected claims are common and often the result of missing records, improper filling, or lack of legal advocacy.

 If your Social Security Disability (SSD) benefits have been denied, don’t panic.
 The Social Security Administration (SSA) offers an appeals process, which is detailed below.
-To learn how an SSD attorney can help with your disability claim in Tennessee or Kentucky, please contact The Law Offices of Michael Hartup.
+To learn how an SSD attorney can help with your disability claim in Tennessee, please contact The Law Offices of Michael Hartup.

 The SSD Appeals Process Explained

 Once the Social Security Administration reaches a decision on a claim, a letter is sent to the applicant explaining the status of the claim.
 Most claims are denied in the initial application process; however, if the applicant does not agree with the decision, he or she can appeal and request the SSA review the claim again.

 To begin the appeals process, applicants must file a Request for Reconsideration form.
 This form along with personal information, medical records, and other supplementary documents must be filed within 60 days of the date the applicant receives the letter containing the SSA’s decision.

 Once the appeal form and documents are received by the SSA, the claim is reviewed by someone who did not take part in the initial decision.
 The odds of approval at this stage remain low.